Porcia (wife of Brutus): Marriage to Brutus

-Brutus, Porcia's first cousin, divorced his wife Claudia and married Porcia in 45 BC.
+Brutus, Porcia's first cousin, divorced his wife Claudia and married Porcia (who was 12 years younger) in 45 BC.
 The marriage was scandalous as Brutus did not state any reasons for divorce despite having been married to Claudia for many years.
 Claudia was very popular for being a woman of great virtue, and was the daughter of Appius Claudius Pulcher, who had been Brutus's ally for many years.
 She was also related to Pompey by marriage through her younger sister.
 The divorce was not well received by some, including Brutus's mother, Servilia, who despised her half-brother Cato, and appears to have been jealous of Brutus's affection for Porcia.
 Therefore, Servilia supported Claudia's interests against those of Porcia.

 On the other hand, Porcia was highly favoured with the followers of both Pompey and Cato, so the marriage was favoured by people such as Marcus Tullius Cicero and Titus Pomponius Atticus.
 The marriage was Brutus's way of honouring his uncle.
 Nonetheless, it appears that Porcia deeply loved Brutus and was utterly devoted to him.
 She resolved not to inquire into Brutus's secrets before she had made a trial of herself and that she would bid defiance to pain.

 Brutus, along with many other co-conspirators, murdered Caesar in 44 BC.
 He promised to share the "heavy secrets" of his heart with his wife but it is unclear if he ever got the chance.
 Some historians believe Porcia may have known about the plot, and may have even been involved in the conspiracy itself.
 Plutarch claims that she happened upon Brutus while he was pondering over what to do about Caesar and asked him what was wrong.
 When he did not answer, she suspected that he distrusted her on account of her being a woman, for fear she might reveal something, however unwillingly, under torture.
 In order to prove herself to him, she secretly inflicted a wound upon her own thigh with a barber's knife to see if she could endure the pain.
 As a result of the wound, she suffered from violent pains, chills and fever.
 Some believe that she endured the pain of her untreated wound for at least a day.
 As soon as she overcame her pain, she returned to Brutus and said: